 South Figaro was under an Imperial occupation, with soldiers and magitek armour patrolling the town.
 Locke rationalized that he needed a merchant’s disguise to slip around town, specifically needed to get past a kid who was guarding a staircase that circumvented a big mech.
 Locke found a merchant to recognized and attacked him, which was a clever developer excuse for the game to start a combat just so we could use the in-combat “Steal” command to take the merchant’s Plumed Hat… and his clothes too.
 The merchant then ran off, or rather collapsed to the ground.
 The nearby shopkeep, who had watched the whole thing, continued to sell us stuff in spite.
 Nice guy!

 Heading through town, we learned that the green dressed guards were low ranking.
 This was setting up our next clothing theft, but why would we want to steal low-ranking clothing compared to all the high-ranking guards nearby?
 Maybe Locke worried the officers would be more familiar to the troops?
 Hard to say in the end.
 Having stolen a uniform with a little effort, we fooled a guard and entered another area, where we learned from it that Kefka was about to invade Narshe, giving Terra and the others only a short timeline to reach the Esper in the mines – even though they didn’t know it!
 We also learned that a certain “famous lady general” had turned traitor and was locked up somewhere in town.
-An interesting lead which almost felt like a sidequest, but wasn’t.
+An interesting lead which almost felt like a sidequest to me for some reason, but wasn’t.
 Our movement was so restricted by our costume swaps that it was hard to keep up an illusion of freedom.
 It was a little too obvious that this traitorous general was only going to become relevant at the game’s leisure, be that sooner or later.
 But hey, guess when?

 There was one last clothing swap left to go at this point, and this one had been obvious since our first trip to South Figaro.
 A certain old man in town was waiting for a delivery of cider from the bar, so Locke grabbed a delivery uniform and went to the client.
 He told Locke that there was a secret passage to the north end of the town, but we’d need to tell his grandson the password, and the old man couldn’t remember the password.
 As far as we could tell, the only way past the grandson was guesswork – specifically, selecting the right item from a list of three, which is a little silly given that Locke has no idea where to start and shouldn’t have had any correct options in his multiple choice list!
 Guessing “Rosebud” actually got us thrashed and dumped back at the start of town with our plain clothes.
 After stealing another merchant costume (and a rare Main Gauche that we chose not to use), we returned to guess the password.
 “Failure” didn’t work either.
 It turned out the password was “Courage,” which led us into the rich man’s home from earlier.
 Mr. Sellout was now lamenting his fate, but once again his daughter was a lot more helpful to us than anyone else in town.
 She told us to wind the clock to open the secret passage, though even her clumsy cover-up about it being a nursery rhyme.
 Also, where was the mother?
 Did the rich man sell her too?